cdapio/cdap/docs/loom-docs/source/guide/admin/index.rst

 Administration Guide
 ====================

-This guide describes the different interfaces and functions for server administrators.
-Each screen in the administration interface provides simple ways to create and edit settings for cluster provisioning.
+This guide describes the different interfaces and functions of the administrator UI.
+Each screen in the administration interface provides ways to create and edit settings for cluster provisioning.

 Concepts
 ^^^^^^^^

-Loom works through the use of provision 'templates'.
-These templates define the configurations for the clusters which end users can spin up.
-A server administrator can specify any number of such templates for users to select from their 'catalog'
+Loom works through the use of provision **Templates**.
+These templates dictate the configurations for the types of clusters which users can spin up.
+An administrator can specify any number of such templates to put in the **Catalog** for their users.

-Several aspects of cluster configuration are supported in Loom, all of which are in itself customizable.
+Several elements of cluster configuration are supported and customizable in Loom.
 These settings are:

-**Providers** - the actual infrastructure providers.
+**Providers** - the actual server infrastructure providers to materialize a cluster on.

-**Hardware types** - The different configurations of hardware available on the infrastructure providers cluster network.
+**Hardware types** - The different configurations of hardware available on the providers cluster network.

-**Image types** - The basic disk image and operating system installed on a node.
+**Image types** - The basic disk image installed on the nodes of a cluster.

-**Services** - The available software services to be made available on the cluster.
+**Services** - The software services that are available on a cluster.

-Templates can be defined through combinations and constraints of these services.

-Using templates, Loom provides server administrators the ability to create flexible customizations for machine provisioning.
+Templates are defined through specifying combinations and constraints of these services.
+Using templates, Loom provides server administrators the ability to create flexible options for machine provisioning.

 The Overview Screen
 ===================

-The overview screen is the first page after an administrator logs in.
-This displays all the cluster configuration elements that have previously been defined.
-Clicking on the name of each element allows the user to enter an element's management page to examine its details and modify its configuration.
-Each of these elements are explained in further detail below.
+An administrator is redirected to the overview screen after log in.
+This page displays all the cluster configuration elements that have already been defined.
+Clicking on the name of each element allows an administrator to enter its management page where they can examine the element in detail and modify its configuration.

 .. figure:: overview-screenshot-1.png
     :align: center